aardappel/lobster/docs/source/language_reference.md

 carried over in Lobster.
 This is not great for readability so isn't generally used elsewhere.

-`while` returns the last return value of the body, or nil if never executed.
-A similar function `collectwhile` returns a vector of all body return values.
+`while` returns void.
+A
+similar function `collectwhile` returns a vector of all body return values.

 Many other functions that look like regular functions are actually also control structures, like many of the graphics function that change the current rendering state.
-An example is `gl_translate()`, that optionally takes a body, and will run the body and restore the previous transform afterwards.
+An example is `gl_translate`, that optionally takes a body, and will run the body and restore the previous transform afterwards.

 `switch` has its own special syntax, since it does a lot of things different: